Skip to main content

 Website traffic (organic and referral)

-You can measure the percentage of total web traffic that you are driving with PR activities.
-If you use Google Analytics, for example, you can add UTM tracking codes to all PR campaigns.
-The report will offer a detailed picture of how each one performs.
+You can measure the percentage of total web traffic you are driving with PR activities.
+Using GA4, you can add UTM tracking codes to all PR campaigns for a detailed picture of how each one performs.
 In addition to the number of visits, you should measure:

-- The number of pages each visitor consume
+• The number of pages each visitor consumes

-Tools like Google Analytics and Presspage can give you insights into the traffic on your newsroom and individual press releases.
+Tools like GA4 and Presspage can give you insights into the traffic on your newsroom and individual press releases.

 Search Engine Optimization (SEO)